elfwhyk/meqDemo/README.md

 # MeQuilibrium

+This is setup to run chromedriver locally `https://chromedriver.chromium.org/downloads`

+If you are running windows, put the `chromedriver` binary in `C:\\chromedriver.exe` If you are running unix based, put the `chromedriver` binary in `~/chromedriver.exe` **NOTE** I have not verified this works in unix, the code is currently hard coded expecting to find chromedriver in the aforementioned locations

 To build jar: `mvn clean install`

 To run tests:  in terminal, navigate to this project and run `java -cp target/meQDemo.jar com.meq.Main`